-It happened again recently.
-The local weatherman predicted a major winter storm had set its sights on central Virginia.
+It happened again.
+The local weatherman had predicted a major winter storm had set its sights on central Virginia.
 Precipitation would start the following morning, and we should expect 8 inches (20 centimeters) of the white stuff by evening.
 The weather service issued a winter storm warning, and red triangles popped up on my desktop and smartphone weather apps.
 My boys bounced around the house, celebrating the snow day that would soon be commandeered for sledding, loafing and video-game playing.

 The next day dawned gray and brooding, and the local weather crew reiterated the previous night's forecast: The storm was still lurching its way northeastward.
 My boys climbed on the bus, smugly telling me they'd see me at noon, after an early school dismissal.
 But noon arrived without the slightest hint of precipitation.
 So did afternoon.
 When they stepped off the bus at 3:45, my boys glowered at the sky, all the while insisting that the storm had only been delayed.
 The next day would be a horror of snowdrifts, slick roads and power outages.
 Even the weatherman clung to the party line: The storm was still coming, although now we might expect just 3 or 4 inches (about 7-10 centimeters).
 Yet when we finally turned off the lights at 11:30 that evening, not a drop of moisture -- frozen or otherwise -- had fallen from the sullen skies draped over the Shenandoah Valley.